hoangsonhsgs/COMP2350-COMP6350-Assignment2/README.md

-# BNCL Assignment 2 – Solution README (casual explainer)
+# BNCL Assignment 2 – Solution README

-Hey team 👋 This doc walks through what’s in our `Assignment2Solution.sql`, why it’s written that way, and how to run + test it quickly.
+This doc walks through what’s in our `Assignment2Solution.sql`, why it’s written that way, and how to run + test it quickly.
 It’s written for us (not the marker), so it’s chatty but still precise.

-> Heads-up: The unit bans “gen‑AI” in submissions.
-Please follow the unit rules when you package your final deliverables.

 ---